neb-dev-il/Algorithms/README.md

 ## String-Challenge-1

-StringChallenge1 has the function StringChallenge(str) takes the str parameter being passed and returns a compressed version of the string using the Run-length Encoding algorithm.
+StringChallenge1 class has the function StringChallenge(str) takes the str parameter being passed and returns a compressed version of the string using the Run-length Encoding algorithm.
 This algorithm works by taking the occurrence of each repeating character and outputting that number along with a single character of the repeating sequence.
 The string must not contain any numbers, punctuation, or symbols.

 ###### Input
 > wwwggopp